 Have you lifted your child’s backpack lately?
 Not the canvas shell that’s hanging on the hook at night—but the fully-loaded version that your child carries around all day.

-Although backpacks may seem to be a benign way to get homework and supplies back and forth to school, they can also create serious problems if not used properly.
+Although backpacks may seem to be a benign way to get homework and supplies back and forth to school, they can also create problems if not used properly.

 Backpack-related health risks

 According to the American Academy of Orthopaedic Surgeons (AAOS), a 2014 report by the Consumer Product Safety Commission (CPSC) noted that more than 28,000 people were treated in hospitals and doctors’ offices for backpack-related injuries that year, and over 8,300 of those treated were 5-18 years of age.

 Backpacks that are too heavy or are worn incorrectly may injure muscles and joints—which can lead to pain in the back, neck, and shoulders.
 Problems with posture can occur, as well.